IPNetworkingLab/draft-tcp-ao-tls/draft-bonaventure-tcp-ao-tls.md

 Master Secret and use a new KeyID.
 However, this could expose the key update event to on-path attackers.
 Further guidance is required on the severity of this issue and how it could be mitigated.
-It is also expected that the bounds for renewing the TCP-AO keys are different from the ones of TLS keys.
+It is also expected that the bounds for renewing the TCP-AO keys are different from the ones of TLS keys used for record protection.

 Later versions of this document will also specify the interactions between this mode of enabling TCP-AO and other TLS mechanisms, such as using pre-shared keys